MinecraftModDevelopment/Modding-Resources/dev_pins.md

 ### Minecraft Annotations
 https://github.com/mezz/MinecraftAnnotations/

+### Example of how to register a data fixer
+ to migrate your tile entity to a new ID, in case you have registered it in the wrong domain and are seeing the error now: https://github.com/TeamTwilight/twilightforest/blob/3d141a2bfb312e1d4292ab1ebc21880703945ff7/src/main/java/twilightforest/TwilightForestMod.java#L134-L196

 ### ObjectHolders and registry class
 Simple explanation and exemple of an object holder and registry class https://gist.github.com/TehNut/dad98543d72d9338d780a24e087e9c7e/